talon-one/talon_go/docs/LedgerInfo.md

 `func (o *LedgerInfo) SetTentativePendingBalance(v float32)`

 SetTentativePendingBalance gets a reference to the given float32 and assigns it to the TentativePendingBalance field.

+### GetTentativeNegativeBalance

+`func (o *LedgerInfo) GetTentativeNegativeBalance() float32`

+GetTentativeNegativeBalance returns the TentativeNegativeBalance field if non-nil, zero value otherwise.

+### GetTentativeNegativeBalanceOk

+`func (o *LedgerInfo) GetTentativeNegativeBalanceOk() (float32, bool)`

+GetTentativeNegativeBalanceOk returns a tuple with the TentativeNegativeBalance field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasTentativeNegativeBalance

+`func (o *LedgerInfo) HasTentativeNegativeBalance() bool`

+HasTentativeNegativeBalance returns a boolean if a field has been set.

+### SetTentativeNegativeBalance

+`func (o *LedgerInfo) SetTentativeNegativeBalance(v float32)`

+SetTentativeNegativeBalance gets a reference to the given float32 and assigns it to the TentativeNegativeBalance field.

 ### GetCurrentTier